-Outreach and communication:
+Outreach and communication

 - Speak, exhibit, or appear at OSHA's and AHTD's conferences, meetings or other events, such as the AHTD Spring and Fall Meetings and regional safety conferences that AHTD member companies may participate in.

 - Work with other Alliance participants on projects to address safety and health issues in the industrial workplace including machine safeguarding and lockout/tagout procedures.

-Promoting the national dialogue on workplace safety and health:
+Promoting the national dialogue on workplace safety and health

 - Participate in stakeholder and other forums for providing input on machine safeguarding and lockout/tagout issues in the workplace.

 Alliance Annual Reports

 - May 2-8, 2010: 2010 North American Occupational Safety and Health (NAOSH) Week.
 The Association for High Technology Distribution and a number of other Alliance Program participants supported 2010 NAOSH Week, Mission NAOSH 2010: Safe Workplaces.
 Sponsored annually by the American Society of Safety Engineers, an Alliance Program participant, and the Canadian Society of Safety Engineering,

 the week focuses on the importance of preventing injuries and illnesses in the workplace.